Mesothelioma and Veterans

 DiagnosisAsbestosis

-After serving in World War II, U.S. veteran Conrad “Connie” Bauer worked as an industrial electrician and used asbestos-based electrical products for roughly 30 years.
+After serving in World War II, U.S. Marine Corps veteran Conrad “Connie” Bauer worked as an industrial electrician and used asbestos-based products for roughly 30 years.
 He later developed asbestosis, an incurable lung disease, due to his exposure.

 • Dr. Robert Cameron

-Dr. Robert Cameron has decades of experience treating pleural mesothelioma patients.
-He treats veterans at the West Los Angeles VA Medical Center.
-Visit the UCLA Health website to learn more about Dr. Robert Cameron.
+Dr. Cameron has decades of experience treating pleural mesothelioma.
+He leads the cancer treatment team at the West Los Angeles VA Medical Center.

 • Dr. Lorraine Cornwell